-- · all equipment is standard processing equipment, commercially available and widely used; - · use of a physical separation/purification process without chemical reactions; - operating at conditions comparable to current polyolefin (polypropylene and polyethylene) production conditions; - expected to utilize ~1/4 the amount of energy required to produce virgin polypropylene resin; and - · ability to recycle a wide range of polypropylene waste.
+- · all equipment is standard processing equipment, commercially available and widely used; - · use of a physical separation/purification process without chemical reactions; - expected to utilize ~1/4 the amount of energy required to produce virgin polypropylene resin; and - · ability to recycle a wide range of polypropylene waste.

-Our UPRP technology results in near virgin equivalent quality, color and level of odor.
+Our UPRP technology results in near-virgin equivalent quality and color, and substantially improved odor profile compared to traditional recycled polypropylene.
+Independent lab data from FDA trials is anticipated in the first quarter of 2021.
 Resin UPRP provides our customers with 100% recycled content without compromising appearance, purity or performance in finished products.
 UPRP is interchangeable with virgin polypropylene and based on efforts underway, is expected to be approved for use in food-grade applications.
 UPRP's characteristics are nearly identical to virgin polypropylene for key plastic resin metrics, including yellowness index value, opacity and melt flow index.